Application Process: Apply online » (Applications open Jan 8, 2025)

 Director: Sean Duffy, MD

 Please complete the online application, including your cover letter described at the bottom.
 As soon as your application is received, copies of your application will be sent to the faculty with whom you are interested in collaborating.
 The faculty members will contact you to set up interviews either in person or remotely.
 These interviews will allow faculty and students to determine whether there is mutual interest.
 Faculty and student matches should be considered binding on both parties unless dire, unforeseen circumstances occur.
 Since agreements between faculty and students may be made at any time, students who submit their applications early are more likely to have their choice of projects.
-For additional information, please contact Nicole Watson at:
+For additional information, please contact Sean Duffy at:

 E-mail: sean.duffy@fammed.wisc.edu

-2024 Research Projects
+2025 Research Projects

-Investigator: Randall Brown
+Investigator: Randall Brown, MD, PhD

-Collaborators: Ben Zarzaur, Shinye Kim, Colleen Trevino
+Collaborators: Ben Zarzaur, Shinye Kim, Andrew Quanbeck, Colleen Trevino, Tamara Somers

 Location of study: Madison